 Hoping that your time and budget allow, then we advise you to spend some time in your departure city before you start your cruise.

 If you are a new visitor to the city, or even a returning guest, then these pre-cruise days can be absolutely fantastic and a great way to start your vacation.

-And that means flying into your departure city at least 3 days ahead of your cruise start date.
+And that means booking a flight into your departure city at least 3 days ahead of your cruise start date.
 We have plenty of ideas and tips on how to spend your time in a cruise port city on our cruise tips pages – for example Cruise from Barcelona; or Cruise from Rome, or if you are embarking on a Greek Isles cruise then see our Cruise from Athens page.

 Fly into your departure city a few days prior to your cruise start date

 Flying early into your departure city means that:

 - If your flight is delayed or worse yet, cancelled, you will be able to reschedule your flight plans and still arrive in time for your cruise, albeit you may miss a hotel night or two.

 If this happens, do two things: